Tashu068/Wordpress-website-deployment-terraform/README.md

  $ docker login
  $ docker push your-dockerhub-username/my-apache-image:tag

-# Deploy the RDS on AWS and it should be on private subnet.
+# Deploy the RDS on AWS and it should be on private subnet. main.tf for code
 $ terraform plan
 $ terraform apply

+# Connect your Wordpress container with RDS database follow docker compose for code
+#run the following command after creating the docker-compose

+$ docker-compose up -d
+$ docker run -d -p 80:80 --name my-wordpress-container my-wordpress-image